data-preservation-programs/singularity/docs/en/cli-reference/storage/create/sftp.md

       Specifies the path or command to run a sftp server on the remote host.

       The subsystem option is ignored when server_command is defined.

+      If adding server_command to the configuration file please note that it should not be enclosed in quotes, since that will make rclone fail.

+      A working example is:

+          [remote_name]
+          type = sftp
+          server_command = sudo /usr/libexec/openssh/sftp-server

    --use-fstat
       If set use fstat instead of stat.